IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

 ### Test Error Analysis

-To evaluate the neural networks in the three different conditions based on the accuracy, we employ a landscape visualisation tool <d-cite key="li2018visualizing"></d-cite>, as used by <d-cite key="fort2019deep"></d-cite>, to present both 2D and 3D representations of the test error landscapes.
+To evaluate the neural networks in the three different conditions based on the accuracy, we employ a landscape visualisation tool <d-cite key="li2018visualizing"></d-cite>, to present both 2D and 3D representations of the test error landscapes.

 For the 2D and 3D test error plots below, at the minima, where X and Y coordinates are **(0,0)**, it can be observed that the **SIDDO**, Base and **DISDO** models have very similar test errors of **26.870**, **27.020** and **27.240**, respectively.
 Additionally, from both perspectives, it is hard to tell if the models are different, given the similarity between their 2D and 3D visualisations.